-- 38.37 percent of district high school graduates attend Harper.2 - The percentage climbs to 52.6 percent counting students who enroll one or one and a half years after graduation. - One out of three high school graduates in the Northwest suburbs selected Harper as their college of choice. - 97 percent of Harper's freshmen students said they would recommend the College to a friend. - Outreach efforts both on and off campus have resulted in 3,596 students being contacted so far this academic year.
+- 38 percent of district high school graduates attend Harper. - The percentage climbs to 52.6 percent counting students who enroll one or one and a half years after graduation. - One out of three high school graduates in the Northwest suburbs selected Harper as their college of choice. - 97 percent of Harper's freshmen students said they would recommend the College to a friend. - Outreach efforts have resulted in 3,596 student contacts this academic year.